Before crawling under the covers tonight, should you think twice before putting on your favorite pajamas?

 “Moisture causes yeast to grow,” she says.
 “If you’re wearing something that harbors moisture next to your skin, you’ll be more susceptible to a yeast infection.”

 If you don’t want to sleep naked, at least shed your panties to allow your vagina to breathe and reduce the risk of getting a yeast infection.

 … Lead to Insomnia

-Research found that men who slept in cold temperatures spent more time awake and less time in stage 2 sleep, the stage associated with lowered core body temperature.
-Results were similar in research done on women: Cold stress impaired sleep and led to less time spent in stage 3 (slow wave) sleep, the cycle associated with drifting into a deep sleep.
+Research found men who slept in cold temperatures spent more time awake and less time in stage 2 sleep, the stage associated with a lower core body temperature.
+Results were similar in research done on women: Cold stress impaired sleep led to less time spent in stage 3 (slow-wave) sleep, the cycle associated with drifting into a deep sleep.